 - (1) The hearing examiner may approve, approve with modifications, or deny subdivisions under the criteria set forth in this chapter. - (2) A preliminary subdivision application may be denied without prejudice by the hearing examiner under SCC 30.72.060.
-If denied without prejudice, the application may be reactivated under the original project number and without additional filing fees if a revised application is submitted within six months of the date of the hearing examiner's decision.
-In all other cases a new application shall be required. - examiner's decision.
-In all other cases a new application shall be required.
-(3) In addition to the notice required by chapter 30.70 SCC, the department shall distribute copies of the preliminary subdivision application to each of the following and shall allow 21 days from the date of published notice for the agencies to submit comments on the proposal: - 39 ((Snohomish Health District)) County health department; - 40 (b) Department of public works; - (c) Washington State Department of Transportation; - 42 (d) Any city or town whose municipal boundaries are within one mile of the proposed - subdivision or whose urban growth area includes the subject site, or whose public - 44 utilities would be used by the proposed subdivision; and - (e) Any other federal, state, or local agencies as may be relevant.
+If denied without prejudice, the application - may be reactivated under the original project number and without additional filing fees if - a revised application is submitted within six months of the date of the hearing - examiner's decision.
+In all other cases a new application shall be required. - 37 (3) In addition to the notice required by chapter 30.70 SCC, the department shall - distribute copies of the preliminary subdivision application to each of the following and - 39 shall allow 21 days from the date of published notice for the agencies to submit - 40 comments on the proposal: - 41 (a) ((Snohomish Health District)) County health department; - 42 (b) Department of public works; - 43 (c) Washington State Department of Transportation;

+(d) Any city or town whose municipal boundaries are within one mile of the proposed subdivision or whose urban growth area includes the subject site, or whose public utilities would be used by the proposed subdivision; and

+(e) Any other federal, state, or local agencies as may be relevant.